Lumi-supercomputer/LUMI-training-materials/docs/2day-next/201-Slurm.md

     This shows more information about the system.
-The `xNNNN` feature corresponds to groups in the Slingshot interconnect and may be useful if you want to try to get a job running in a single group (which is too advanced for this course).
+The `xNNNN` feature corresponds to groups in the Slingshot interconnect and may be useful if you want to try to get a job running in a single group (which is too advanced for this course and may get you an angry mail from the sysadmins as when not done properly, it will block the job queue and stop other jobs from launching).

     The memory size is given in megabyte (MiB, multiples of 1024).
 The "+" in the second group of the small partition is because that partition also contains the 512 GB and 1 TB regular